Katrin Kuhlmann, President and Founder

 Tara Francis, Senior Legal Fellow

 Tara Francis is a Senior Legal Fellow at New Markets Lab based in Washington, DC.
 She is an Indian trained lawyer specialized in international trade, banking, and finance law.
 She is a recent graduate of Georgetown University Law Center, where she earned both her LL.M. in International Business and Economic Law and a certificate in World Trade Organization.
-At Georgetown, she worked at TradeLab Clinic where she was engaged in advising a tech start-up set up a social cryptocurrency platform.
+At Georgetown, she worked at TradeLab Clinic where she engaged in advising a tech start-up set up a social cryptocurrency platform.
 She was also part of the Law and International Development Society Projects where she worked for Justice Ventures Internationals on an impact investing project.
-Currently, she also works part-time as a Teaching Assistant to Joost Pauwelyn at Georgetown Law and for the TradeLab Clinic to be conducted in the Spring semester.
+Currently, she works part-time as a Teaching Assistant to Joost Pauwelyn at Georgetown Law and for the TradeLab Clinic to be conducted in the Spring semester.
 Prior to coming to Georgetown, she worked at a banking and finance law firm in India.
 She was part of the negotiation and advisory team in the law firm.